InfiniStore: Elastic Serverless Cloud Storage: Design

-\textbf{Auto-Scaling under {\kvput}s.} \proj can support customized auto-scaling policies in { \texttt{GetOpenFuncs()}} to handle {\kvput} spikes.
-For example, one can implement a more aggressive policy that doubles the number of functions each time an auto-scaling is triggered~\cite{met_eurosys13}. {\proj}'s current linear auto-scaling policy works well, since deploying and invoking new functions is fast; a more aggressive auto-scaling policy may result in lower SMS capacity utilization with higher monetary cost.
+\textbf{Auto-Scaling under {\kvput}s.} \proj support customized auto-scaling policies in { \texttt{GetOpenFuncs()}} to handle {\kvput} spikes (e.g., one can implement a more aggressive policy that doubles the number of functions each time an auto-scaling is triggered~\cite{met_eurosys13}). {\proj}'s current linear auto-scaling policy works well since deploying and invoking new functions is fast; a more aggressive auto-scaling policy may result in lower SMS capacity utilization with a higher monetary cost.